9600dev/llmvm/README.md

 LLMVM is a CLI based productivity tool that uses Large Language Models and local Python tools/helpers to reason about and execute your tasks.
 A CLI client (client.py) either connects directly to an LLM provider or will connect to a local server (server.py) that coordinates tool execution, [Retrieval Agumented Generation](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/), document search and more.

 It supports [Anthropic's](https://www.anthropic.com) Claude 3 (Opus, Sonnet and Haiku) vision models, [OpenAI](https://openai.com/blog/openai-api) GPT 3.5/4/4 Turbo/4o models from OpenAI.
-[Gemini](https://deepmind.google/technologies/gemini/) is currently experimental (it really really doesn't want to generate code in 'code' tags).
-It's best used with the [kitty](https://github.com/kovidgoyal/kitty) terminal as LLMVM will screenshot and render images as work on vision based tasks progresses.
+[Gemini](https://deepmind.google/technologies/gemini/), [DeepSeek v3](https://www.deepseek.com/) and [Amazon Nova](https://docs.aws.amazon.com/nova/) are currently experimental.
+LLMVM is best used with either the [kitty](https://github.com/kovidgoyal/kitty) or [WezTerm](https://wezfurlong.org/wezterm/index.html) terminals as LLMVM will screenshot and render images as vision based tasks progress.

+> **Update Jan 3rd 2025**: DeepSeek v3 and Nova added, o1-preview and o1-mini have severely regressed.
+DeepSeek works quite well, Nova maybe slightly behind Gemini 1.5. o1-preview and o1-mini simply refuse to emit tokens with the code helpers [mega prompt](https://github.com/9600dev/llmvm/blob/master/llmvm/server/prompts/python/python_continuation_execution.prompt), and I haven't had time to figure out why.

 > **Update October 8th 2024**: Gemini.
 Simply refuses to emit `<code></code>` tags so we've had to switch to `<helpers></helpers>` and `</helpers_result>`.
 Had to update the tools prompt to really really force gemini to not go out of bounds.